rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 *Using provenance for Rust's aliasing rules.*
 Another example of pointer provenance is the "tag" from [Stacked Borrows][stacked-borrows].
 For some more information, see [this blog post](https://www.ralfj.de/blog/2018/07/24/pointers-and-bytes.html).

+### Pure Function
+[pure function]: #pure-function

+A [pure function](https://en.wikipedia.org/wiki/Pure_function) is one that:
+* Given the same input, always returns the same output
+* Has no side effects (doesn't modify state outside its scope)
+* Doesn't depend on external state

+Pure functions are important because they make it considerably easier for both compilers and humans to reason about the information flow through a program.

+Pure functions are often used in a "numerical mathematics" sense, such as trigonometric functions like `sin` and `cos`, or abstract operators such as matrix multiplication operators, where we know _a priori_ that the same inputs always give the same outputs.

+However, pure functions are _also_ useful because they can be composed into a [monad](https://stackoverflow.com/questions/3870088/a-monad-is-just-a-monoid-in-the-category-of-endofunctors-whats-the-problem) design pattern.
+Monads can be thought of as a design pattern that helps us compose pure functions when we need to deal with effects or computations that wouldn't normally be pure.
+Monads provide a way to:
+* Wrap a value in a context, such as [`std::option`](https://doc.rust-lang.org/std/option/) or [`std::result`](https://doc.rust-lang.org/std/result/)
+* Chain operations on that wrapped value, such as [`std::iter::FlatMap`](https://doc.rust-lang.org/std/iter/struct.FlatMap.html)

+### Regulatory Approach
+[regulatory approach]: #regulatory-approach

+Although software engineers in general, and Rust programmers in specific, tend to view "unsafe code" through the lens of programming languages, _safety regulators_ usually view "unsafe code" through either a "risk-based" or "objective-based" approach.
+For example:

+* **Risk-based** approaches, such as the automotive standard [ISO 26262](https://en.wikipedia.org/wiki/ISO_26262), use Hazard Analysis and Risk Assessment ([HARA](https://en.wikipedia.org/wiki/Hazard_analysis)) to identify potential hazards and determine appropriate  safety requirements based on the risk class / Safety Integrity Level ([SIL](https://en.wikipedia.org/wiki/Safety_integrity_level)).

+* **Objective-based** approaches, such as the guidance provided by [DO-178C/ED-12C](https://en.wikipedia.org/wiki/DO-178C) in aerospace, focus on achieving specific objectives rather than prescribing specific processes.

 ### Representation (relation)
 [representation relation]: #representation-relation